 Geographic Areas Affected Citywide Associated Goals Public Facility Description Prioritize public investment in street repair, housing, homeless prevention, parks, quality schools, transit, and other amenities in underserved communities as identified as a goal in the City and HANO's Assessment of Fair Housing Plan.
-Basis for Relative Priority The need for Public Improvements is ongoing.
-Following the Hurricane disasters since 2005, the City has undertaken Public Improvement and Infrastructure projects that include: repair and replace public buildings that include police, fire stations, libraries, and other public services.
-The City is currently replacing the over 200-year old infrastructure and repairing the streets citywide.
+Basis for Relative Since 2005, the City has undertaken Public Improvement and Infrastru projects that include: repair and replace public buildings that include power stations, libraries, and other public services.
+The City is currently replace over 200-year old infrastructure and repairing the streets citywide.
 8 Priority Need Name Public Service Priority Level High Population Extremely Low Low Moderate Elderly Elderly Frail Elderly Persons with Physical Disabilities Geographic Areas Affected Citywide Associated Goals Public Service Acquisition Rehabilitation of Blighted Properties Description The CNO-OCD provides funding the New Orleans Council on Aging (NOCOA) whose mission is to protect the rights, promote the well-being, and enhance the self-esteem of New Orleans elderly by generating opportunities for self-reliance and independence.
 The New Orleans Council on Aging is a private, non-profit corporation which serves as the Area Agency on Aging for Orleans Parish.
 The agency is responsible for ensuring that a comprehensive and coordinated assortment of social, recreational, educational, and nutritional services are provided to persons aged 60 and over.